Mountain Biking in Nelson Tasman

-There are several great things bout this trail: it’s super easy to get to from Nelson City, it’s a loop trail, it only takes one day to do, it offers incredible views, and has one of the longest downhill mountain bike sections in the country.
+There are several great things about this trail: it’s super easy to get to from Nelson City, it’s a loop trail, it only takes one day to do, it offers incredible views, and has one of the longest downhill mountain bike sections in the country.

-The Dun Mountain Trail requires you to be able to take on a intermediate to advanced track (grade 3 and grade 4).
+The Dun Mountain Trail requires you to be able to take on an intermediate to advanced track (grade 3 and grade 4).
 Access to the track is at Brook Street, just 2.7km from Nelson City centre.

 Heaphy Track (78.4km)

-Yes, one of the New Zealand Great Walk‘s is open to mountain bikers in the off peak season (1 May – 30 September).
+Yes, one of the New Zealand Great Walk‘s is open to mountain bikers in the off-peak season (1 May – 30 September).
 This is a remote, multi-day adventure through stunning landscape that New Zealand is famous for.
 Ride through diverse forests, mountain tops, creek crossings and exposed sections.
 Remember to book the Great Walk huts before your trip.